fdonnelley/fdonnelley/README.md

 - Device-to-device transfer over a custom DATA/ACK/FIN protocol for courses with no service
 - A computer vision pipeline that reads bib numbers written in Sharpie on runners' arms

-### Chess Engine *(private)*
-Started with Negamax, alpha-beta pruning, transposition tables, and a positional evaluation function I wrote by hand.
-Later replaced the evaluation with a residual policy/value network trained through self-play using a PPO-style actor-critic pipeline with Stockfish-guided exploration.

 ### Felix *(private)*
 A self-hosted personal AI system running on OpenClaw, connected to Slack, Google Workspace, Todoist, GitHub, and the YouTube Data API through MCP servers.
 Most of the work went into the safety layer: source-trust classification for external content, approval gates on sensitive actions, and prompt injection defenses.

+### Chess Engine
+Started with Negamax, alpha-beta pruning, transposition tables, and a positional evaluation function I wrote by hand.
+Later replaced the evaluation with a residual policy/value network trained through self-play using a PPO-style actor-critic pipeline with Stockfish-guided exploration.

 ## Experience